fix8mt/fiber/README.md

 ## 8. Using `jfiber`
 A `jfiber` differs from a `fiber` in that it automatically joins on destruction, similar to C++20 `std::jthread`.
 This example demonstrates the difference between the two.
 With no command line arguments, the application will create a `jfiber` otherwise a normal `fiber` is created.
 With the normal fiber, `main` will exit before the fiber has completed.
-The default behaviour is the same as a `std::thread` that has not been joined - `abort`.
+The default behaviour is the same as a `std::thread` that has not been joined - `terminate`.
 But with the `jfiber`, when `main` exits, the jfiber will join, so that the fiber is resumed.
 When the fiber has finished, the application can end.

 <details><summary><i>source</i></summary>